ProtoSchool/protoschool.github.io/README.md

 ## Managing remote data

-Some data is pulled on build-time from remote sources using some node js scripts.
+Some data, such as the events list, is pulled at build-time from remote sources using Node.js scripts.
 Please check the documentation [here](scripts/README.md) for further details.

 ## License